The 5 Pillars of CPTED: Natural Access Control

-Criminals want to avoid both of those.
+Criminals want to avoid this.
 They want to blend in and disappear.
 Natural access control reduces if not eliminates their ability to do so.

-A well lit walkway from the road to the front door makes the individual lurking at the side of a house at greater risk of scrutiny.
-Likewise any individual on property surrounded by a fence — even one that can easily be stepped over — or behind a gate — even an unlocked one.
+A well-lit walkway from the road to the front door makes the individual lurking at the side of a house at greater risk of scrutiny.
+Likewise, any individual on property that’s surrounded by a fence—even one that they can easily step over—or behind a gate, even an unlocked one, draws attention.

 Other design elements include: